By R.Davies, PhD・Nutrition

 Pause Mid-Meal: Halfway through your meal, set your utensils down and evaluate your hunger.
 This small interruption improves awareness and helps you identify when 80% full is approaching.

 Start with Smaller Portions: Serve yourself a bit less than you would normally.
 If you really need more, you can return for a small second portion.
+The "clean your plate" rule practised around the world may be counterproductive.

 Focus on Nutrient-Dense Foods: Foods high in fibre, protein, and micronutrients — such as vegetables, legumes, fish, and whole grains — promote satiety more effectively than refined carbohydrates or ultra-processed food.